In today’s post: These 2-ingredient cinnamon ornaments are fun and easy for kids to make, and you’ll love the way they make your house smell!

 Instructions

 - Next, roll out a third of the dough between two piece of plastic wrap to a 1/4 inch thickness.
-Don’t go thinner than 1/4 inch or the cinnamon ornaments will be too difficult to handle and easy to break.
 Remove the top layer of plastic wrap and cut out shapes using cookie cutters.

 We made a bunch of ornaments, but this little snowman was everyone’s favorite: